Full breakfast: England

-There is no fixed menu or set of ingredients for a full breakfast.
+There is no fixed menu or set of ingredients for a full English breakfast.
 A common traditional English breakfast typically includes back bacon, sausages (usually pork), eggs (fried, poached or scrambled), fried or grilled tomatoes, fried mushrooms, black pudding, baked beans, and toast or fried bread.
+The other ingredients may be put on top of the toast.
 Bubble and squeak is a traditional accompaniment but is now more commonly replaced by hash browns.

+Black pudding is a type of blood sausage made from pork or occasionally beef blood, with fat or suet, and a cereal.
+Its high proportion of cereal, along with the use of certain herbs, distinguishes it from other blood sausages.
+Bubble and squeak is an English dish made from cooked potatoes and cabbage, mixed together and fried.
+Its name, according to the Oxford English Dictionary (OED), alludes to the sounds made by the ingredients when being fried.

 A poll by YouGov in 2017 found the following to be on more than 50% of 'ideal' Full English breakfasts: bacon; sausage; beans; bread (either toast or fried); eggs (fried, scrambled or poached); hash browns; mushrooms (fried or grilled); and tomatoes (fried, grilled or tinned).
 Black pudding was the least popular of the traditional ingredients, chosen 35% of the time, and 26% of people included either chips or sautéed potatoes.

 Buttered toast, and jam or marmalade, are often served at the end of the meal, although toast is generally available throughout the meal.

-As nearly everything is fried in this meal, it is commonly known as a "fry-up".
+As nearly everything is fried in this variant of the meal, it is commonly known as a "fry-up".
 In the UK it is sometimes referred to as a "Full Monty".
 One theory for the origin of this term is that British Army general Bernard Montgomery, nicknamed 'Monty', was said to have started every day with a "Full English" breakfast while on campaign in North Africa during the Second World War.

 Vegetarian or vegan alternatives can be made or are available in cafes and restaurants.
 Meat alternative sausages and bacon may often be used, with either scrambled tofu or egg substitutes.
-The role of the mushroom and tomatoes is generally larger in these versions.
+The role of mushroom and tomatoes is generally larger in these versions.

+In 2012, the English Breakfast Society was established as a learned society.
+Headquartered in Hertfordshire, England, it is "... dedicated to the history, standards, and cultural tradition of the [full] English breakfast."
+According to its website, it was founded, and has a mission, to research and document that breakfast, and make authoritative reference material about it publicly available.
+Its activities also include the promotion of 2 December every year as "English Breakfast Day", and the organisation of an annual English Breakfast World Championship "open to anyone, anywhere", with entries to be submitted by email, or via a direct message on social media.